 We slept fairly decently despite the rugged surroundings and the sounds of vicious desert winds smacking around the tents.
-After watching the sunrise, coffee and light breakfast, we were back on the camels for the journey back to Riad Saturday Night.
+After watching the sunrise, coffee, and light breakfast, we were back on the camels for the journey back to Riad Saturday Night.

 Here we showered, changed and hit the road, once again a long journey ahead.
 Merzouga to Marrakech is 562 km and according to Google, takes slightly less than 8 hours.
 We found that Google greatly underestimates times for driving in Morocco.
-The roads are not always good, most of it is twisty and mountainous with sheep herders, bicycles, donkey carts, and other things on the sides of narrow roads.
+The roads are not always good, most of it is twisty and mountainous with sheepherders, bicycles, donkey carts, and other things on the sides of narrow roads.
 It’s not easy nor fast!
 This entire segment of Fez-Merzouga-Marrakech is better done over 3 days, not 2 as we did.

 Luckily there is much to see along the way including the magnificent Todra Gorge, in the Dades Valley, carved by the Todra and Dades rivers.
-The gorge measure only 33 feet across in places but the cliffs are over 500 feet tall on both sides!
+The gorge measures only 33 feet across in places but the cliffs are over 500 feet tall on both sides!
 The river is now dried up.

-The Dades Valley desert area is known as valley of 1000 kasbahs.
+The Dades Valley desert area is known as the valley of 1000 kasbahs.
 Would be fun to explore.

 After lunch and a quick drive around the town (all the traffic circles had movie themed centerpieces like a camera or directors board…very cute).
 We were very concerned about being stuck the high atlas mountains after dark so we didn’t spend nearly enough time here.
 Once again….don’t do what we did!!

-The drive from Ourzazate to Marrakech is only 200 km which under normal conditions should be 3 hours, but as I said earlier, most driving in Morocco is anything but normal.
+The drive from Ouarzazate to Marrakech is only 200 km which under normal conditions should be 3 hours, but as I said earlier, most driving in Morocco is anything but normal.
 This drive took 5 hours and we reached Marrakech around 8:30 pm.
 We spent the last hour of driving in the high Atlas mountains after dark.

-This drive was a bit stressful and hair raising, so by the time we got to Marrakech we were frazzled and exhausted.
-So of course we once again got majorly lost.
+This drive was a bit stressful and hair-raising, so by the time we got to Marrakech we were frazzled and exhausted.
+So, of course, we once again got majorly lost.
 These cities are challenging to navigate!
 We were once again victims of our stupid GPS and ended up in a congested market area where cars shouldn’t go.
 The locals stopped us from going to far to the point of no return and helped us do a ten point turn to go back where we came from.
 We talked to 2 random teenage boys who tried to give us directions.
 Their French wasn’t great so we called the hotel to let the staff speak to the boys in Arabic.
-The lady at the hotel advised me to let the boys come in the car with us and guide us to the hotel and then to give them money for cab afterwards.
+The lady at the hotel advised me to let the boys come in the car with us and guide us to the hotel and then to give them money for cab afterward.
 As an American, this was something I would NEVER do at home but somehow here it seemed ok…and we were desperado!

 The teenage boys took us to Riad Idra, our hotel.
 We gave them a very generous tip and of course they demanded more but we were not to be trifled with at this point.
 A man from the hotel met us to take our luggage in a cart, directed us to parking and walked us through the medina to the riad.
 Whew!